jaysomani/Disastro/README.md

 # Disastro

-Disaster management website created to
+Disaster management website created to  help people stuck in the disaster with the help of web based technology